databricks/diviner/ISSUE_POLICY.rst

 Usage issues typically go through the following lifecycle:

 #.
 A **usage issue** is submitted through a
-    `GitHub Issue template <https://github.com/databricks/diviner/issues>`_, which contains a high-level description of the question and a sample of the code being used.
+    `Usage Issue template <https://github.com/databricks/diviner/issues>`_, which contains a high-level description of the question and a sample of the code being used.
 It is highly recommended to include the schema of the input data to aid in diagnosing issues.
 A sample of the data can be helpful as well.